arjungowdal4601/zenlit.in_copy_July_14th/README.md

 - **Storage**: Profile pictures and post media
 - **Database**: User profiles, posts, messages, social accounts

+The `profiles` table also stores optional `latitude` and `longitude` fields for local discovery.
+These coordinates are cleared on logout and automatically removed if they haven't been updated in five minutes.
+A sample edge function for this scheduled cleanup lives in `supabase/functions/cleanup-stale-locations`.

 ### Messaging Flow
 Messages are stored in the `messages` table.
 When you start a conversation from the Radar screen the app automatically switches to the Messages tab and loads the chat history from Supabase.